OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 A pretty neat trick is setting up a project in an IDE with the decompiled sources, which allows you to set method breakpoints directly in the source code.
 In most cases, you should be able single-step through the app, and inspect the state of variables through the GUI.
 The experience won't be perfect - it's not the original source code after all, so you can't set line breakpoints and sometimes things will simply not work correctly.
 Then again, reversing code is never easy, and being able to efficiently navigate and debug plain old Java code is a pretty convenient way of doing it, so it's usually worth giving it a shot.
 A similar method has been described in the [NetSPI blog](https://blog.netspi.com/attacking-android-applications-with-debuggers/ "NetSPI Blog - Attacking Android Applications with Debuggers").

 In order to debug an app from the decompiled source code, you should first create your Android project and copy the decompiled java sources into the source folder as described above at "Statically Analyzing Java Code" part.
-Set the debug app (in this tutorial it is Uncrackable1) and make sure you turned on "Wait For Deugger" switch from "Developer Options".
+Set the debug app (in this tutorial it is Uncrackable1) and make sure you turned on "Wait For Debugger" switch from "Developer Options".

 Once you tap the Uncrackable app icon from the launcher, it will get suspended in "wait for a debugger" mode.